Non-comoving Cold Dark Matter in a $\Lambda$CDM background: Results

 \section{Results}

-All plots in figures \ref{fig:DelOm}-\ref{fig:vr} correspond to $\tau_0=H_0\,t_0$ fixed at present time $S(\tau_0)=1$.
+All plots in figures \ref{Fig2}-\ref{Fig5} correspond to $\tau_0=H_0\,t_0$ fixed at present time $S(\tau_0)=1$.
 Plotted quantities are displayed as functions of $w$ and $r$ normalized with the Hubble length.
 As mentioned before, $w=0$ and $w=\pi$ mark the matching hypersurfaces between the Szekeres-II region and the $\Lambda$CDM background, with the the Szekeres-II region encompassing the range $0\leq w\leq \pi$ with its edges separated a comoving distance of $\sim 1.5$ times the Hubble radius at $\tau_0$.

-The matching hypersurfaces are depicted in \ref{fig:domw}, \ref{fig:dthw}, \ref{fig:varthw}, \ref{fig:vrw} by bold vertical lines, with the $\Lambda$CDM background extending for $w<0$ and $w>\pi$.
+The matching hypersurfaces depicted in figure \ref{Fig1} as vertical lines correspond to $w=w_1=0$ and $w=w_2=\pi$ in panels (b) of figures \ref{Fig2}-\ref{Fig5} with the $\Lambda$CDM background extending for $w=w_1<0$ and $w=w_2>\pi$.
 The horizontal red line depicts the zero contrast level corresponding to the $\Lambda$CDM background.

-Figure \ref{fig:DelOm} displays the profile of the present day density contrast $[\delta_\Omega ]_0$ given by \eqref{eq:Deltas0} as a function of $r$ (panel (a)), $w$ (panel (b)), both normalized by the Hubble length, and $\phi$ (panel (c)).
-The panels reveal nearly the same value density contrast $[\delta_{\Omega}]_0\sim 0.4$ with respect to the $\Lambda$CDM background in the directions of $r$ and $w$, with a very weak dependence on $\phi$.
-While the Szekeres--II regions are clearly inhomogeneous and anisotropic for every observer, these graphs show relatively small local variations of $[\delta_\Omega ]_0$ among observers.
+Figure \ref{Fig2} displays the profile of the present day density contrast $\delta^\Omega_0$ given by \eqref{eq:Deltas0} as a function of $r$ (panel (a)), $w$ (panel (b)), both normalized by the Hubble length, and $\phi$ (panel (c)).
+The panels reveal nearly the same value density contrast $\delta^{\Omega}_0\sim 0.4$ with respect to the $\Lambda$CDM background in the directions of $r$ and $w$, with a very weak dependence on $\phi$.
+While the Szekeres--II regions are clearly inhomogeneous and anisotropic for every observer, these graphs show relatively small local variations of $\delta^\Omega_0$ among observers.
 In fact, the free parameters allow to adjust the scale variation of the density contrast depending on a desired set of limits.

-Figure \ref{fig:DelTh} depicts the profiles of the present day contrast of the Hubble scalar $[\delta_{\cal H} ]_0$ given by \eqref{eq:Deltas0}, as a function of $r$ (constant $w,\phi$), $w$ (constant $r,\phi$) and $\phi$ (with constant $r,w$).
+Figure \ref{Fig3} depicts the profiles of the present day contrast of the Hubble scalar $\delta^{\cal H}_0$ given by \eqref{eq:Deltas0}, as a function of $r$ (constant $w,\phi$), $w$ (constant $r,\phi$) and $\phi$ (with constant $r,w$).
 As with the density contrast, the contrast of the Hubble scalar shows small local variation in different directions, as well as weak angular dependence, thus allowing for a a to controlled description of a desired level of inhomogeneity and anisotropy.
+Figure \ref{Fig4} displays the difference between present day values of the Hubble scalar in the comoving frame ${\cal H}_0$ and the non-comoving one $\hat{\cal H}_0$ derived in \eqref{eq:vartheta}